-- [1] Data are mainly from 2022 New York state hospital cost reports and the 2021 RIMS II multipliers.
-The New York State GDP is from the Bureau of Economic Analysis. - [2] Data are mainly from 2022 New York state hospital cost reports and the 2021 RIMS II multipliers.
-Private sector employment information is from the NYS DOL. - [3] Data are mainly from 2022 New York state hospital cost reports and state/federal tax tables. - [4] Data are mainly from 2022 New York state hospital cost reports. - [5] Data are from 2021 IRS form 990 Schedule H, reported by hospitals.
-This figure does not include the billions more in community benefit provided by New York's 21 public hospitals, which are exempt from this IRS reporting.
+- [1] Data are mainly from 2023 New York state hospital cost reports and the 2022 RIMS II multipliers.
+The New York State GDP is from the Bureau of Economic Analysis. - [2] Data are mainly from 2023 New York state hospital cost reports and the 2022 RIMS II multipliers.
+Private sector employment information is from the NYS DOL. - [3] Data are mainly from 2023 New York state hospital cost reports and state/federal tax tables. - [4] Data are mainly from 2023 New York state hospital cost reports. - [5] Data are from 2022 IRS form 990 Schedule H, reported by hospitals.

-Due to their inherent safety-net role, these two public hospitals are exempt from reporting community benefit and investment activity to the federal government.
+[‡] Due to its inherent safety-net role, this public hospital is exempt from reporting community benefit and investment activity to the federal government.
 As a result, millions of dollars for these commitments are not included in the data shown.